-The Building Technologies Office (BTO) implements minimum energy conservation standards for more than 60 categories of appliances and equipment.
-As a result of these standards, energy users saved about $58 billion on their utility bills in 2014.
-Since the beginning of 2009, 31 new or updated standards have been issued, which will help increase annual savings by nearly 75 percent over the next decade.
-By 2030, cumulative operating cost savings from all standards in effect since 1987 will reach nearly $1.8 trillion, with a cumulative reduction of about 7 billion tons of carbon dioxide emissions, equivalent to the annual greenhouse gas emissions of 1.5 billion automobiles.
+The Building Technologies Office (BTO) implements minimum energy conservation standards for more than 65 categories of appliances and equipment.
+As a result of these standards, American consumers saved $63 billion on their utility bills in 2015.
+Since 2009, 34 new or updated standards have been issued, which will help increase annual savings by nearly 75 percent over the next decade.
+By 2030, cumulative operating cost savings from all standards in effect since 1987 will reach nearly $1.9 trillion, with a cumulative reduction of about 7 billion tons of carbon dioxide emissions, equivalent to the annual greenhouse gas emissions of 1.5 billion automobiles.
 Products covered by standards represent about 90% of home energy use, 60% of commercial building use, and 30% of industrial energy use.

 The Appliance and Equipment Standards Program